DataONEorg/hashstore-java/CONTRIBUTING.md

 readable, and maintainable software.
 While there has been significant variablility in the coding styles applied historically, new contributions should strive for clean code formatting.
 We generally follow PEP8 guidelines for Python code formatting, typically enforced through the `black` code formatting package.
+For Java, we typically follow the [Google Style](https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-java-google-style.xml), enforced through the VS Code formatting extensions.

 ## Contributor license agreement